Kaushikray90/Responsive-Portfolio-Website/README.md

-#Responsive Portfolio Website
+#[Responsive Portfolio Website]

-HTML, CSS, and JavaScript-powered template for a stunning, responsive portfolio.
-Clone, personalize 'index.html,' and showcase your skills seamlessly on any device.
+HTML, CSS, and JavaScript-powered templates for a stunning, responsive portfolio.
+Clone, personalize 'index.html,' and showcase your skills on any device you can.
 Happy showcasing!